vmathmachine/Complex-Numbers/README.md

 Complex A=Cpx.iTimes(Math.PI); //declares A as the number πi (note that this is slightly shorter than saying new Complex(0,Math.PI)) println(A.exp().add(1));       //due to Euler's identity, e^(πi)+1=0.
 Due to roundoff, this will not print out that, but will instead print out 1.224646799147E-16i
 ```

-As of right now, some of the functions still need to be made static because OOOPS, I messed up.
-But, hopefully, that should be changed soon.